Jilong-Jerome/sociality-in-spiders-dead-end/Genome_Annotation/README.md

 ```
 ### Special Cases
 #### HiC_scaffold_11 of *S.dumicola*
+The workflow of this special case can be found at [workflow.py](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/blob/main/Genome_Annotation/DUM_11/workflow.py)

 We run BRAKER2 with only uning hints from transcriptome on the whole genome of *S.dumicola*, then we retreive only the gene predicted with full support from transcriptome data.
 Example codes
 ```